openmobilityfoundation/curb-data-specification/general-information.md

 - Curb Zone - A geographically and policy defined area where transactions may happen at curb space.
 - Curb Space - A geographically defined area within a Curb Zone for a single vehicle.

+# Event Times

+Return data in the order of timestamps of the events on the ground, with most recent items returned first to construct as accurate a timeline as possible.

+Because of unreliability of some device clocks and other factors, sensors and operators are unlikely to know with total confidence what time an event occurred at.
+However, endpoint producers are responsible for constructing as accurate a timeline as possible.
+Most importantly, the order of the timestamps for a particular vehicle's events must reflect the producer's best understanding of the order in which those events occurred.

 # Geographic Data

 References to geographic datatypes (Point, MultiPolygon, etc.) imply coordinates encoded in the [WGS 84 (EPSG:4326)][wgs84] standard GPS or GNSS projection expressed as [Decimal Degrees][decimal-degrees].